 There’s so much to learn about environmental science in the Pacific Northwest, and luckily, there are many resources to help you further connect with and protect natural systems.
 Here are a few and we plan to add more:

 Learn more about Puget Sound marine life and environmental issues through King County.
-Here you can do everything from viewing a photo collection of marine plants and animals including pictures of Puget Sound fish, invertebrates, and algae, to identify common intertidal seastars.
+Here you can do everything from view a photo collection of marine plants and animals (including Puget Sound fish, invertebrates, and algae), to identify common intertidal sea stars.

 Check this resource to view the tide and current predictions.
 This is a great tool to check before planning a visit to the beach.
 Through this NOAA website you can look up any beach at any date and see what the tide predictions are.
 Find a list of 2021 low tides on our event pages.

 The numbers of salmon in our waters have been on the decline.
 It is directly related to the health of our Puget Sound.
 Many of our programs involve reporting local water quality data and educating people about stormwater action steps.
 See if you have the same questions for NOAA scientists as local students and find out what others are doing to help with salmon recovery.

 The Puget Sound shoreline is vital to life for many plants and creatures.
 Salmon and other species depend on marine nearshore habitat for food and shelter.
 Find out why Seahurst was home to the largest bulkhead removal of its kind on Puget Sound and what that means for the health of our ecosystem.